samthebest/dump/agile-data-and-tdd.md

 ### The Core Principle of \*DD

-The "problems" we use to justify not writting automated tests in the data world are not problems with the practice, but the mindset.
+The "problems" we use to justify not writing automated tests in the data world are not problems with the practice, but the mindset.
 Lack of automation in *any* type of software development is driven by:

  - Fear of delivering something that isn't perfect
  - a misconception that exploratory work precludes automated deliverables